26 of the Best Museums In Budapest

 Budapest's Ferenc Liszt Memorial Museum features some of the master's old furnishings and other belongings.
 Photo: Tas Tóbiás

-The Hungarian Museum of Commerce and Hospitality features several fun and illuminating period rooms.
+The Hungarian Museum of Commerce and Hospitality is known for its fun period rooms.
 Photo: Tas Tóbiás

-The Hungarian Museum of Commerce and Hospitality features several fun and illuminating period rooms.
+The Hungarian Museum of Commerce and Hospitality is known for its fun period rooms.
 Photo: Tas Tóbiás

-#16 - Hungarian Museum of Commerce and Hospitality (location; 10 a.m. to 6 p.m.
-Tuesday to Saturday, closed on Monday; HUF 1,800 admission): This adorable museum is dedicated to collecting, preserving, and displaying objects related to Hungary's hospitality industry and gastronomic history.
+#16 - Hungarian Museum of Commerce and Hospitality (location; 10 a.m. to 6 p.m., closed on Monday; HUF 3,000 admission): An adorable and child-friendly museum dedicated to collecting, preserving, and displaying objects related to Hungary's hospitality industry and gastronomic history.
 The period rooms are fun and educational: Why were Budapest's cafés important?
 How did a typical middle-class dining table look?
 How about a pantry and a kitchen?
 What were good table manners?
 Logos of legendary Hungarian brands appear throughout (Unicum, Gerbeaud, Kőbányai, Szerencsi).
-English translations are available; enjoyable for children too.

 #17 - Hungarian House of Photography (Mai Manó House) (location; 12 p.m. to 7 p.m., closed on Monday; HUF 2,000 admission): This quirky building off Andrássy Avenue used to be the studio of Manó Mai, a royal court photographer in Austria-Hungary.
 Today, temporary-only exhibitions present high-end photography across different styles and periods.
 Don't miss Mai’s studio on the top level and note the bookstore on the mezzanine and the snug café on the ground floor.
 For more photography, walk a few blocks over to the Robert Capa Center (see above).